massimo-cassandro/symfony-bootstrap-form-theme/README.md

 * date interval?
 * css for sizing classes
 * range: current value label, step labels
-* Option to have help text printed at bottom of radio buttons or multiple checkboxes
 * Option for adding custom classes to fieldset or div containers